Article sharing

 Subscription articles:

-If you are an author, please share a link to your article rather than the full-text
+If you are the author, please share a link to your article rather than the full-text

 Millions of researchers have access to the formal publications on ScienceDirect 在新的选项卡/窗口中打开, and those links will help your users to find, access, cite and use the best available version

-If you are an author, you may also share your Published Journal Article (PJA) privately with known students or colleagues for their personal use
+If you are the author, you may privately share your Published Journal Article (PJA): for your classroom teaching, in presentations at meetings or conferences, including distribution of copies to the delegates attending such meetings for their personal use, and with known research colleagues for their personal use

 Otherwise sharing is by agreement only